sgratzl/chartjs-plugin-hierarchical/README.md

   hierarchyLabelPosition: 'below' | 'above' | null;

   /**
-   * object of attributes that should be managed and extacted from the tree datastrutures such as `backgroundColor` for coloring individual bars
+   * object of attributes that should be managed and extracted from the tree
+   * data structures such as `backgroundColor` for coloring individual bars
-   * the object conainst the key and default value
+   * the object contains the key and default value
    * @default {}
    */
   attributes: { [attribute: string]: any };